danforthcenter/plantcv/docs/installation.md

 # Enter the PlantCV directory (if you cloned with GitHub Desktop your path may be different than below)
 cd plantcv

-# Create an Anaconda environment named "plantcv" and automatically install the dependencies
+# Create a conda environment named "plantcv" and automatically install the dependencies
-conda create --file requirements.txt -n plantcv -c conda-forge python=3.6 nb_conda
+conda env create -n plantcv -f ./environments/environment37.yml

 # Activate the plantcv environment (you will have to do this each time you start a new session)
 source activate plantcv